hiivan/CyanoRoam/README.md

 **JavaScript** (for breadcrumb and template shortcut features respectively)**:**
 1. Create a new page called [[roam/js]] in Roam Research.
 2. Create a bullet point and copy & paste `{{[[roam/js]]}}`.
 3. Create a subbullet.
-Either type in '/Code Block', or and copy & paste '```'.
+Either type in '/Code Block', or simply copy & paste '```'.
 4. Copy and paste the code inside either one of the JavaScript file into this code block.
 5. Set the code language on the upper right corner of the code block to `javascript` (it is `clojure` by default).
 Allow the script to run!